CMU-IDS-2022/assignment-2-ketchup/writeup.md

 | Design  | ・High-level design (questions, topics, contents, etc.) (2)<br/> ・Visualization design (chart type, layout, color theme)(3)| 5 |
 | Development  | ・Environment setup (0.5)<br/> - Data cleaning (3)<br/> ・Visualization development (15)<br/> - Testing (2)<br/> - Document write-up (2)| 22.5 |

 It was pretty smooth when choosing the dataset and topic as a team.
 It didn't take much time for us to conduct the high-level design either because we both agreed this is an interesting dataset, and our questions derived from the data were similar.
 In contrast, we spent relatively more time thinking about the visualization design.
 Because this is survey data, there are actually not too many choices for visualizations but bar charts.
-We decided to try to incorporate more different interactivity techniques to make up for the potential monotonous chart variety.
+We decided to try to incorporate more different interaction techniques to make up for the potential monotonous chart variety.

 ## Success Story